carseven/go-fullstack-template/readme.md

 ## TODO

+[] Implement HTMX to have dynamic content and state management (https://templ.guide/server-side-rendering/htmx/ and https://htmx.org)
+[] Implement basic testing
-[] Implement HTMX to have dynamic content and state management [] Increase basic structure to have a design system, components, layouts, etc. https://templ.guide [] Generate the same template but for static files (Example: Blog)
+[] Increase basic structure to have a design system, components, layouts, etc. https://templ.guide [] Implement CI/CD with github actions and AWS lambda function?
+[] Generate the same template but for static files (Example: Blog)